 When talking about hobbies or goals, share how these aspects contribute to your leadership style, problem-solving skills, or team management approach.

-While technical skills and experience are critical, your personal interests, values, and vision for the future also play a significant role in the selection process.
-Preparing to discuss these aspects can help you present yourself as a well-rounded candidate who not only has the skills to excel in the role but also fits well within the company's culture.
+While technical skills and experience are important your personal interests, values, and vision for the future also play a role in the selection process.
+Preparing to discuss these aspects will help you present yourself as a well-rounded candidate who not only has the skills to excel in the role but also fits well within the company's culture.

-Interviewers want to assess how well your personal ethos aligns with the company's culture and future direction.
-Being a leader of a contact center, your ability to be harmonized with the company vision makes it easier to lead effectively and drive company outcomes.
+Interviewers want to assess how well your personal ethos aligns with the company’s culture and future direction.
+As a leader in a contact center, your ability to align with the company's vision makes it easier to lead effectively and drive business outcomes.

 1. What core values are most important to you in a workplace, and how have you embodied these values in your past roles?